Homocysteine

 If your doctor determines that your homocysteine levels are high, treatment usually involves increasing your vitamin B and folate levels.
 This could be done through diet or by taking a multivitamin supplement.
 In most cases, it's possible to normalize your homocysteine levels in a few months of treatment.
 Most patients see significant positive results in just 2 months of treatment.

-If your abnormal homocysteine levels are caused by a different condition, the treatment revolves around alleviating the underlying problem.
+If another condition is to blame for your abnormal homocysteine levels, the treatment focuses on treating the underlying issue.
 This could be related to your thyroid gland, kidneys, and so on.

 Take Action Today!